SPT-Mod-Dev/SPT-Mod-Dev/README.md

                                                   Tier IV  to 18 from 12
 (buffed to offer more dmg at their lower pierce point than heavy gun equivalents at higher pierce)

-- Panzerschiff: Range reduced to 5000 from was 7500
+- Panzerschiff: Range reduced to 5000 from 7500
                 Speed increased to 26 kn from 27kn Module Slot 1 may now fit Fuel tank (was just AA)
 - Submarine 3 Speed reduced to 16 from 18